andychase/snapcoin/privacy.md

 ## Website Tracking

-Our policy on privacy is that we actively try and destroy data whenever we can, personally identifying or not.

 When you visit our website your ip address and other information will be stored in log files.
-We use these services which may track more than we do:
+We use these services which may track you:

 * Cloudflare
 * Github-pages
+* Google Analytics

+We use Google Analytics because we are interested in what kind of users are visiting our site and see what pages they are interested in.
+Google Analytics doesn't track registrations.

 ## Service Tracking